 What’s the Best Base Coat to Use Under a Whiteboard Wall’s Surface?

-Whiteboard Base Coat Assures Proper Adhesion
+1. Whiteboard Base Coat Assures Proper Adhesion

-Top-quality ReMARKable Tintable Base Paint is the ideal base coat to apply before installation of our white or clear dry erase paint.
+Top-quality ReMARKable Tintable Base Paint is the best whiteboard wall base coat to apply before installation of our white or clear dry erase paint.
 This high-end base was developed after extensive research on exactly what type of base coat was needed to act as a foundation for our whiteboard coatings, and is specifically manufactured for this purpose.
 Thus, to avoid bubbling and other problems with your whiteboard paint application, repair any divots, scratches or bumps on the wall so the surface will be as smooth as possible.
 If you have applied a fresh coat of paint prior to applying quality whiteboard paint, make sure to let the paint dry a minimum of 24 hours before applying ReMARKable™.
 White ReMARKable must be applied over true white paint.
 The best type of paint to use is ReMARKable™ Tintable Base Paint.
 Some other satin or eggshell water based enamel paints will also work.
 Do not apply quality whiteboard paint directly over primer alone.

 One quart of our Tintable Base Paint covers 50-75 square feet of surface area and one gallon covers 200-300 square feet of area.
 Remember that the white variety of our coatings must be applied over a base that is a true white paint, and again the best type of paint to use for your base coat is our Tintable Base Paint, which may be tinted with up to four ounces per gallon of Universal Colorants and thinned with up to 10% of water.